craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/studio-configuration.rst

     #.
 This is the dropdown list that contains all the configurations that can be viewed/modified for your site.
     #.
 This is a short description of the current selected configuration file from the dropdown list.
     #.
 These are the available actions that can be selected for the current selected configuration file.
     #.
 This allows the user to encrypt access keys, passwords and other sensitive information required by the current selected configuration file.
-For more information on how to encrypt sensitive information in a configuration file through Studio, see :ref:`encrypting-text-in-a-configuration-file`
+For more information on how to encrypt sensitive information in a configuration file through Studio, see :ref:`newIa-encrypting-text-in-a-configuration-file`

 Here are the settings that can be configured through Crafter Studio: